DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To access the MIX context, simply press the **MIX** button (located below the OLED display), only if its LED is off.

-A _Vektor_ MIX ENVelope is using 3 pages:
+_Vektor_ MIX ENVelope is using 3 pages:

 ![](_img/mixEnvPages.png)

-These are:
 - First page (home page, for MIX context) permits to edit each point of the envelope (use left-side L buttons and the joystick).
 - Second page is used to define **rates**, aka duration for each vector (line segment), from 0ms up to 5,000ms.
 - Third page is used to set up the MIX ENVelope loop feature (loop always starts from point #3 / sustain).